StefanoLusardi/YoloV8-ONNX/README.md

 ## Getting Started

-This project uses git submodules so it is required to clone it using the *--recursive* flag in order to retrive the required submodules.
+This project uses git submodules so it is required to clone it using the *--recurse-submodules* flag in order to retrive the required submodules.

 ```bash
 # Clone the repo